South Africa Elects Cyril Ramaphosa As Its New President

 An investigating commission cleared Ramaphosa of wrongdoing, but to opponents, such as the upstart Economic Freedom Fighters, a leftist political party, Ramaphosa had sold out.
 The union organizer sided with management.

-Ramaphosa has said he would return to Marikana with Winnie Mandela to apologize, but he has yet to do so.
+Ramaphosa has said he would return to Marikana with Winnie Madikizela-Mandela, the late president's divorced wife, to apologize, but he has yet to do so.

 Master of the long game

-Ramaphosa re-enetered politics when he became the ANC's deputy president in late 2012.
-The position put him in line to be the deputy president of South Africa to President Jacob Zuma, and Zuma's likely successor.
+Ramaphosa re-entered politics when he became the ANC's deputy president in late 2012.
+The position put him in line to be deputy to President Jacob Zuma, and Zuma's likely successor.

 He has an "excellent sense of timing," said Fikeni, the political analyst.

-Ramaphosa's supporters say he's the master of the long game; that business was not his passion, and that he always intended to return to politics when the time was right.
+Ramaphosa's supporters say he's the master of the long game.
+They say business was not his passion, and that he always intended to return to politics when the time was right.

 Spurned by the party elders 22 years ago, he now has full control of the ANC and the government.
-When he was elected in December, his margin of victory over Nkosazana Dlamini-Zuma — a former government minister and Jacob Zuma's ex-wife — was smaller than some anticipated.
+When he was elected party leader in December, his margin of victory over Nkosazana Dlamini-Zuma — a former government minister and Jacob Zuma's ex-wife — was smaller than some anticipated.
 But since then, he's consolidated his power.

 The task ahead is to manage the party and government, said Dirk Kotze, a political scientist at the University of South Africa.